smart-on-fhir/health-cards/docs/index.md

     }
     ```

-    This allows the Health Wallet to begin the connection workflow directly, without requiring the user to sign into the lab portal or take any extra steps.
+    This allows the Health Wallet to begin the connection workflow directly, without requiring the user to sign into an issuer portal or take any extra steps.
 This is an optional entry point for the connection workflow; it does not change the subsequent steps.

 ### DID SIOP Request